aliyajeylani/module-one-challenge/README.md

 ## Description

 The goal for this challenge is to improve the existing code for the long-term sustainability of the Horiseon webpage by refactoring and reworking the CSS to make it more efficient.
-Below is the link of the final wepage, which follows the semantic structure of the HTML elements.
+Below is the link of the final wepage, which follows the semantic structure of the HTML.

 https://aliyajeylani.github.io/module-one-challenge/